-There is a purpose to each of these ingredients and it works to help create a thick, but creamy cheesecake.
+There is a purpose to each of these ingredients, and it works to help create a perfect cheesecake.

-First, we’ll create a graham cracker crust.
-You can either use store-bought graham cracker crumbs, or make your own.
+The first step is to make a graham cracker crust.
+You can either use store-bought graham cracker crumbs or make your own.
 I use a food processor for this step.
 The ingredients are: